AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/Readme.md

 # IBU-Insurance demonstration

-04/20 current demo support OpenAI.
+* 04/20/24: Current demo supports OpenAI.
-06/06: tune docker compose and configuration for ibu_backend component
+* 06/06/24: Tune docker compose and configuration for ibu_backend component

 See the IBU backend readme.md for development activities and how to build the image used in the demonstration.
 The docker compose to run locally is under `deployment\local`.